phantie/personal-website-source-code/misc/public/static/articles/engineering/restoring_goodreads_account_access/article.md

 So is it that:

-- Can it mean that there’s a bug that not only deleted a new account, but also unattached the old account from this email?
+- Is there a bug that not only deleted a new account, but also unattached the old account from this email?
   - Unlikely.
 From the beginning they relied on email/password, so the email column would most likely be non-null.
 Since the new profile link stopped working immediately but the old one still works, this suggests the account deletion feature isn't eventually consistent.

 - Is it eventually consistent?
   - Unlikely.
-The user base isn't that huge, and eventual consistency rarely applies to this part of the system.
+The user base isn't enormous, and eventual consistency rarely applies to this part of the system.
 They provide data downloads and wouldn't want valid profile links just hanging there after users confirm permanent deletion.

 - Can it be that it’s eventually consistent, but accounts just flagged this account data for deletion, and this check is a gatekeeper to login/account information?
   - Possible.